bcgov/gwa-api/README.md

 * `admin:acl`     : Permission to update the Access Control List for controlling access to viewing metrics, service configuration and service account management
 * `admin:catalog` : Permission to update BC Data Catalog datasets for describing APIs available for consumption

-## 3. Prepare and apply gateway configuration
+## 3. Prepare configuration

-The Swagger console for the `gwa-api` can be used to publish Kong Gateway configuration, or the `gwa-cli` can be used.

-### Swagger Console

-Go to <a href="https://gwa-api-qwzrwc-test.pathfinder.gov.bc.ca/api/doc" target="_blank">gwa-api Swagger Console</a>.

-Select the `PUT` `/namespaces/{namespace}/gateway` API.

-The Service Account uses the OAuth2 Client Credentials Grant Flow.
-Click the `lock` link on the right and enter in the Service Account credentials that were generated in step #2.

-For the `Parameter namespace`, enter the namespace that you created in step #1.

-Select `dryRun` to `true`.

-Select a `configFile` file.
-An example of a very minimal config is:
+The gateway configuration can be hand-crafted or you can use the `gwa` `new` command the walk you through the creation of the config.

+**Hand-crafted Example**

 ```
 export NS="my_namespace"